Normalize Scroll Left for Right-to-Left

 This function returns the scroll type detected, Keep in mind, this function caches the result as it should render a dummy on the DOM (which is expensive).
 Make sure the first invocation of this function happens after the body is loaded.

-note: To support server-side-rendering, it will output indeterminate
+note: To support server-side-rendering, it will output indeterminate if it detects a non-browser environment.

 import { detectScrollType } from 'normalize-scroll-left';